pimpadev/lordflix/guides/connect-via-ssh.md

 ---

-**IMPORTANT:** You need to be on the same network as the raspberry pi.
+**IMPORTANT:** You need to be on the same network as the Raspberry Pi.
 That means you must also be connected to the wifi.